 Lipolysis uses lasers to break fat cells apart, reducing the volume of fatty tissue.
 This process is also said to tighten the skin in the area where the treatment is applied.
 You may find that your skin is smoother and tighter than before.

 Overall, lipolysis offers similar benefits to other fat removal procedures.
-The lasers used in this procedure are safe for clinical use and don’t pose a big risk of burning your skin.
-There’s little risk of infection to the treated area, and scarring is minimal.
+The lasers used in this procedure are safe for clinical use of burning your skin.
+There’s of infection to the treated area, and scarring is minimal.

 But it does have some advantages over cosmetic surgeries like liposuction.
 Lipolysis can be done in your doctor’s office.
 There’s also a shorter recovery period.
 You can usually resume your normal activities in a few days.
 By comparison, liposuction typically comes with a recovery period of several weeks.

 According to the American Society of Plastic Surgeons, the average cost of nonsurgical fat reduction, such as lipolysis, is close to $1,700 per session.
 However, the cost will vary according to the region you live in and your practitioner.

 Make sure you find out what your approximate costs will be before you book a treatment.
 Lipolysis is an optional procedure, so it isn’t covered by insurance.
 If you can’t afford the out-of-pocket costs outright, talk to your doctor about payment plan options.

 Your doctor will provide you with specific information on how to prepare for your procedure.

 They may advise you to: